-• Anion exchange, typically called ion exchange, or IX, is when negatively charged ions in the water are exchanged with negatively charged ions on the resin surface - typically chloride.
+• Anion exchange, typically called ion exchange, or IX, operates in the following manner: negatively charged ions in the water are exchanged with negatively charged ions on the resin surface - typically chloride.
 Like GAC treatment, the IX process must be designed based on EBCT.
 The typical IX EBCT for PFAS treatment ranges from 2 to 5 minutes.
-As the IX media removes PFAS, the media's negative ions will eventually be exhausted and will need to be regenerated or replaced after safe disposal of exhausted media.
+As the IX media removes PFAS, the media's negative ions will eventually be exhausted and will need to be regenerated or replaced after safe disposal of the exhausted media.
 Costs can range from tens of thousands to hundreds of thousands of dollars.
 Additionally, expenses for resin replacement, operation, and maintenance should be considered.